diffordsguide/epl-printing/README.md

 # EPL File Printing

+**WARNING** Our software is provided "as is," and you use the software at your own risk.
+We make no warranties as to performance, merchantability, fitness for a particular purpose, or any other warranties whether expressed or implied - downloading and/or running a malicious .EPL file(s) may cause serious damage to your computer, loss of data, etc.

+---

 A solution for printing EPL files.
 EPL files contain RAW data for printers, in this case labels supplied by DPD and other couriers that can be tricky to print.

 ## The Problem